The translation of this document is outdated.

 Paragraph one of this Section.

-(3) The provisions of Paragraph one of this Section shall not
+(3) The provisions of Paragraph one of this Section do not

 other electronic communications means.